Leica X-U Typ 113 vs Sony RX1R II

 Reasons to prefer the Sony Cyber-shot DSC-RX1R II:

 - More detail: Has more megapixels (42.2 vs 16.1MP), which boosts linear resolution by 62%.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.